UST-MICO/docs/glossary.rst

     service
         A service is described by a Pivio description.
 A service can consist of other services.

+    external service
+        An external service is a :term:`service` not managed by the mico system but by a third party.

     service interface
         A service interface is an API (REST over http, gRPC, etc.) the service provides for other services to use over the network.
         One service can have multiple service interfaces.